 Then, we took our first mouthful of pea pastizzi.
 Yep, it was tasty and there seemed to be a decent amount of filling.

 And, after taking a bite through the flaky pastry of the ricotta pastizzi… we both agreed that the pastizzis at the Snack Shack were tasty.
-Yet, they didn’t reach our top 3 of the best pastizzi in Malta and Gozo.
+Yet, they didn’t reach our top 3 of the best Maltese pastizzi.

 Address: St Joseph Street, Victoria, Gozo